tkuchel/DropBear.Codex.Core/README.md

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [releases on our repository](https://github.com/tkuchel/DropBear.Codex.Core/releases).

 ## Authors
-- **Terrence Kuchel (DropBear) ** - *Initial work* - [YourGitHub](https://github.com/tkuchel)
+- **Terrence Kuchel (DropBear)** - *Initial work* - [tkuchel GitHub](https://github.com/tkuchel)
-See also the list of [contributors](https://github.com/YourGitHub/DropBearCodex/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/tkuchel/DropBear.Codex.Core/contributors) who participated in this project.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](https://github.com/tkuchel/DropBear.Codex.Core/LICENSE.md) file for details.
+This project is licensed under the GNU Lesser Public License v3 - see the [LICENSE](https://www.gnu.org/licenses/lgpl-3.0.html#license-text) file for details.

 ## Acknowledgments
 - Hat tip to anyone whose code was used